COALAIP/specs/coala-ip/README.md

 1. Every Party has a unique global identifier;
 2. Every Creation has a unique global identifier;
 3. Every Right has a unique global identifier;
-4. All identifiers have a [URI](https://www.w3.org/Addressing/URL/uri-spec.html) to persistently resolve the identifier on the internet;
+4. All identifiers have a [URI](https://www.w3.org/Addressing/URL/uri-spec.html) to persistently resolve them within the internet;
-5. Links between identifiers are platform agnostic, and the validity of the links can be confirmed or denied by the Parties;
+5. Links between identifiers are platform agnostic and non-proprietary
 6. Metadata is platform agnostic or interoperable, and schema should have authorized mappings to translate between schema;
 7. The provenance of Rights has to be made explicit;